MarcoFloo/Bestiopsychologist/content/project/HR Data Ana/index.md

 slides: ''
 ---

-What is the purpose of this project?
--Begin as a Beginner: I am a beginner to the world of people analytics.
+My Start: I am a beginner to the world of people analytics.
 As someone exploring the capabilities of R and Tableau, I hope this marks the beginning of a journey where I can share my abilities and learn from others.
 Feel free to write to me if you have suggestions or you would like to see something added!

+-Background Info About The Project:

 -Descriptive and Inferential Data Analysis: I am passionate about using the story telling of data to better explain HR metrics.
 Although there might be trends or eye-catching